assaf/zombie/doc/API.md

 The `set` method accepts a third argument which may include the options `expires`, `maxAge` and `secure`.

+### browser.fork() : Browser

+Return a new browser using a snapshot of this browser's state.
+This method clones the forked browser's cookies, history and storage.
+The two browsers are independent, actions you perform in one browser do not affect the other.

+Particularly useful for constructing a state (e.g.  sign in, add items to a shopping cart) and using that as the base for multiple tests, and for running parallel tests in Vows.

 ### browser.loadCookies(String)

 Load cookies from a text string (e.g. previously created using